 - Provide guidance, coordination, and direction to agency management on the ADA.
 The agency develops and implements policies, procedures, and practices to ensure agency employment practices and programs are accessible and nondiscriminatory. - Provide training, technical guidance, and consultation to the agency's management and staff on compliance and best practices with regards and obligations to members of the public with disabilities, as well as the provision of reasonable modifications for visitors. - Track and facilitate requests for reasonable modifications for members of the public accessing agency services.
 Report reasonable modifications annually to MMB. - Research case law rules and regulation and update Executive team on evolving ADA issues.
-Meet bi-annually with state ADA Coordinators and learn updates and share practices on ADA. - Ensure compliance with ADA reporting according to state and federal requirements.
+Meet bi-annually with state ADA Coordinators and learn updates and share practices on ADA. - Ensure compliance with ADA reporting according to state and federal requirements. - Assist the Affirmative Action Officer in designing and delivering training for Agency employees assisting ADA modifications for the public. - Provide reasonable modifications to members of the public (as defined by ADA) with known physical or mental disabilities to ensure equal access and privileges to programming and services.
+The ADA Title II Coordinator will consult with the member of the public in need of a modification and:

-- Assist the Affirmative Action Officer in designing and delivering training for Agency employees assisting ADA modifications for the public. - Provide reasonable modifications to members of the public (as defined by ADA) with known physical or mental disabilities to ensure equal access and privileges to programming and services.
-The ADA Title II Coordinator will consult with the member of the public in need of a modification and: - o Discuss the purpose and essential functions of the reasonable modification. - Identify the potential modifications and assess the effectiveness each request. - After discussion and review, select and implement the modifications that are appropriate for both the member of the public and the agency. - Document this review and reported in the State ADA Annual Report. - Comply with state-wide and agency anti-discrimination and anti-harassment policies.
+- Discuss the purpose and essential functions of the reasonable modification. - o Identify the potential modifications and assess the effectiveness each request. - After discussion and review, select and implement the modifications that are appropriate for both the member of the public and the agency. - Document this review and reported in the State ADA Annual Report. - Comply with state-wide and agency anti-discrimination and anti-harassment policies.

 The ADA Title II Coordinator is accountable to the Executive Director.
-Name of individual(s) responsible

-Name: Stephanie Summerville Email: ssummerville@minnesotatra.org Title: Human Resources Director Phone: 651-296-6523
+Name: Stephanie Summerville

+Title: Human Resources Director

+Email: ssummerville@minnesotatra.org

-H. Senior Managers and Facility Executive Team Leaders
+G. Senior Managers and Executive Team Leaders